teambit/docs/docs/bit-server.md

 - Add your own public SSH key to the authorized_keys list of the user bit.
 This will allow you to import and export components hosted in first-scope.

+### Authentication

+When logging into a server, Bit tries logs in using SSH with the following combinations:

+1. Username `token` and Bit token from Bit config as password
+1. SSH key pair from ssh-agent
+1. SSH key pair from the [filename in bit config](/docs/conf-config#ssh_key_file)
+1. SSH key pair from a default location ( such as ${userHome}/.ssh/id_rsa)
+1. Username `anonymous`  and empty password, only for read activities only (such as import)

+If all the above fail, Bit prompts for username and password.

 ## Working with Remote Scopes

 ### Setup the remote scope